-Video tips: Video students from the back of the head and from the neck down; avoid their faces.
+Video tips: Video students from the back of the head or from the neck down; do not include their faces.
 Narrate or display information to explain the learning intended for the Math Practice.

 You will need to upload your video to YouTube or another video hosting platform.

-Please make sure your sharing permissions are set so anyone with the link can view it.
+Please make sure your sharing permissions are set to anyone with the link can view it.
 You can change this after you have earned this micro-credential.